Myohannn/Resume_Chain/README.md

 ## Introduction

-This project is an implementation of data sharing between Ethereum and Hyperledger Fabric, which can also be regarded as the blockchain interoperability between permissionless blockchain and permissioned blockchain.
+This project is an implementation of data sharing application between Ethereum and Hyperledger Fabric, which can also be regarded as the blockchain interoperability between permissionless blockchain and permissioned blockchain.
 Please feel free to clone it for testing and development purposes.

-## How to run?
+## Installation Guide

 *Clone the repository*